 My thanks to Bill Watson for providing much of the information on this page and for the pictures of his team raising one of the engines.

 The Blackburn B20.
-It is likely that this is a composite image, airbrushed to show the B20 as it would have appeared in flight.
+It is likely to be a composite image, airbrushed to show the B20 as it would have appeared in flight.

 The Blackburn B20 is one of the least known British aircraft designs of the Second World War.
 Although the project was abandoned in 1940 its existence was kept hidden until June 1945.
 What was so special about this aeroplane to warrant this level of secrecy?

-Between the World Wars, the design of flying boats had proceeded at a fantastic pace.
+Between the World Wars, the design of flying boats proceeded at a fantastic pace.
 By the mid-1930s giant four-engined flying boats such as the Shorts "C" class and the Boeing Clipper were on the drawing board.
 The need to keep the propellers clear of the water meant that such designs had deep fuselages, far from streamlined.
 One way around this problem was to mount the wings and engines high above the fuselage on a pylon or struts, such as in the Consolidated Catalina and Dornier Wal designs, but such installations still produced drag.
 In 1936 Major J.D.
 Rennie, chief seaplane designer for the Blackburn Aircraft Company put forward a revolutionary design to meet Air Ministry Specification R1/36.
 His radical idea (UK patent number 433925) was to have the entire bottom of the flying boat hull able to be extended downwards for landing and be retracted for flight, giving a slim streamlined fuselage and the promise of unprecedented speed for a flying boat.
-It should be noted that a similar concept had been used in the experimental Ursinus foatplane of 1916, built by Oskar Ursinus.
-It should also be noted that before designing the retracting-bottom flying boat Blackburn had built and flown the Sydney flying boat, with a pylon and strutted parasol wing that was very close in configuration to the later Consolidated Catalina.
-But being some five years earlier than the Catalina, the Sydney did not benefit from the development of more efficent alclad construction and the more powerful engines available to the Catalina.
+It should be noted that a similar concept had been used in the experimental Ursinus floatplane of 1916, built by Oskar Ursinus.
+Before designing the retracting-bottom flying boat Blackburn had built and flown the Sydney flying boat, with a pylon and strutted parasol wing that was very close in configuration to the later Consolidated Catalina.
+But being some five years earlier, the Sydney did not benefit from the development of more efficient Alclad construction and the more powerful engines available to the Catalina.

-At the time the B20 was being developed, Blackburn had a parallel project to produce a three-seat twin-engined aircraft for the Royal Navy, fast enough to be used as a fighter but with the range to be used as a fleet-spotter (presumed to be for Air Ministry Specification S9/36).
+At the time the B20 was being developed, Blackburn had a parallel project to produce a two or three-seat twin-engined aircraft for the Royal Navy, fast enough to be used as a fighter but with the range to be used as a fleet spotter (presumed to be for Air Ministry Specification S9/36).
 Diagrams for such a design labelled as the "Blackburn BB5" are in the Blackburn archive.
-Powered by two small Bristol Aquila engines, the design, about the size of an Avro Anson or Airspeed Oxford, features much the same retractable bottom as the B20 but with the addition of an undercarriage that retracted into the rear of the engine nacelles; enabling it to be used as both a flying boat or directly from aircraft carriers.
+Powered by two small Bristol Aquila engines, the design, about the size of an Airspeed Oxford, features much the same retractable bottom as the B20 but with the addition of an undercarriage that retracted into the rear of the engine nacelles; enabling it to be used as both a flying boat or directly from aircraft carriers.
 It also featured a low-profile, remotely controlled turret with four machine guns.
+This conformed to the Navy's doctrine at the time.
 The design seems to have never been formally tendered to the Air Ministry.

 On the water, B20 prototype V8914 showing retracting wingtip floats.
 Mooring could be done from the deck of the retractable pontoon.